 We seem to be everywhere: parenting coaches, relationship coaches, career coaches, leadership coaches, money coaches, and the catch-all life coaches.
 Some of us help you get clear on what's next in your professional life or how to handle a promotion to a senior role; others help with changing how you think about something as a way to get unstuck from it.
 By and large, we are all in the business of helping you get from where you are now to where you wish or want to be.

-By the way, lots of people become coaches, building on careers in business or consulting, without specific coach training or certification.
+Lots of people become coaches, building on careers in business or consulting, without specific coach training or certification.
 Unlike being a psychologist or therapist, there are as of yet no licensing prerequisites, and no requirement to join the ICF (International Coaching Federation), so just about anyone can hang a shingle and charge money to have a conversation with you about your goals.

 I decided to go through the lengthy training and certification process to become a professional certified coach because I believe in an ethical and regulated coaching profession, and along with my fellow certified peers, we are committed to meeting strict credentialing criteria and adhering to a robust set of ethical standards, in service of our clients' needs.
-You should expect no less.

 Most coaching helps you get clear on the issue at hand, then prompts you to make choices about what to do about it.
 My coaching takes an alternate route.